asmallwebfirm/scale_addressfield/README.md

 })(jQuery);
 ```

+#### Client-side field validation

+This module optionally integrates with [Clientside Validation]() to display
+validation error messages on the client-side for postal codes (and other fields
+specified in the configuration).

 #### Localization

 This module utilizes i18n and i18n_string to localize end-user strings.
 You will
 need to download and enable [i18n]().
 All user-facing strings are available for
 translation under the "address field" group in the string translation UI.

+A number of UI strings are also available for translation using the normal i18n
+mechanism provided by Drupal core for translating built-in interface strings.

 #### Differences between versions